Powered by Digital Twin Technology

 Table of Contents

-Create digital dashboards that tie into your existing systems, even allowing digitisation of hard-copy assets, Ingenuity from Eigen puts critical information at your fingertips.
+Create digital dashboards that tie into your existing systems, even allowing digitisation of hard-copy assets, Eigen Ingenuity puts critical information at your fingertips.
 Pull together data sources from across your installation – SAP, Aveva, Power BI, Excel, OSISoft, etc. – into a single, easy-to-use, one-stop shop.

 Find and interact with information from other systems.

-Access the Ingenuity Data Model from your 3D model or navigate to your 3D model directly from Ingenuity.
-Ingenuity allows you to separate the choice of 3D visualisation from the tag database and metadata store.
+Access the Eigen Ingenuity Data Model from your 3D model or navigate to your 3D model directly from Eigen Ingenuity.
+Eigen Ingenuity allows you to separate the choice of 3D visualisation from the tag database and metadata store.

 User trending and KPIs